ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 mmc write addr blk# cnt
 </code></pre>

-We used the `mmc read` subcommand takes a memory address to put the data in, a block-number from where it will start, and an amound of blocks to read.
+We used the `mmc read` subcommand, which takes a memory address to put the data in, a block-number from where it will start, and an amount of blocks to read.
 After the data is read into memory, we need to get it out.
 We first tried the `md.b` command (memory display bytes).
 This command takes an address and amount of bytes, and prints those out to the serial console as a hexdump.
 This process can be automated with a Python script to read out the entire 8GB eMMC storage chip.
 Unfortunately, this approach proved to be too slow to use: a back-of-the napkin calculation showed that it would take around 49 days to completely transfer all the memory.

 Luckily, another command was found: `fatwrite`.
 This will write memory to a file on a FAT filesystem.
 The box also has a USB port, where a memory stick can be plugged into.
 Using a combination of `mmc read` and `fatwrite`, we started dumping the eMMC chip.
 This once again proved to be rather slow and would take ~4 days.
 The `fatwrite` command was replaced with `usb write`, which removed the overhead of the filesystem and directly dumped the data to the disk, byte for byte exactly the same as the eMMC partition.

 With a backup of the eMMC in hand, we can confidently move on to trying to run Linux on the box.
-Inspecting the eMMC dump, showed that the board is a U212 reference design board, with a Amlogic S905X2 Quad-Core ARM Cortex-A53 SoC.
+Inspecting the eMMC dump, showed that the board is a U212 reference design board, with an Amlogic S905X2 Quad-Core ARM Cortex-A53 SoC.

 Looking up this chip, we found the [amlogic-s9xxx-armbian repository on GitHub](https://github.com/ophub/amlogic-s9xxx-armbian/).
 This Armbian version is specifically made for the chip on our device; we're in luck that someone has already gone through the effort of building this.
 Armbian is a Debian-based distro specifically for ARM chips (ARM here refers to the instruction set of the CPU; on most laptops, this instruction set is x86).

-Getting this to work was once again a path littered with many dead-end sideroads.
+Getting this to work was once again a path littered with many dead-ends.
 A crucial piece of information was [this blogpost by 7Ji](https://7ji.github.io/embedded/2022/11/11/amlogic-booting.html) that describes how the bootflow on Amlogic devices works.
 It became clear that we wouldn't be able to directly boot Linux from the bootloader that was shipped on the device, but that we would first need to boot into a bootloader we control before booting Linux (this to get rid of the weird vendor-specific configuration/code).
 This practice is called chainloading.
 We used one of the bootloaders that ships with the Armbian version for the S905X2 chip.

 We chainloaded by first loading the bootloader into memory, and then jumping to it.